jgoodson/slurm-cluster/README.md

     - Promox setup?
     - Router/utility box provisioning?
     - Figure out how to automate creation of a second VHD (adding it in the proxmox_kvm task didn't seem to take)
+    - Set up sudoers rules
 - Clean up template and make cloud-init work properly
     - Right now all my hosts have the same SSH host keys because my change to cloud-init config didn't do what I thought it would
+- Figure out why sometimes the DNS records don't get created for hosts (not consistent which ones)
+    - Running the `install_freeipa.yml` playbook seems to fix this.